lammps/lammps/doc/src/pair_sw.rst

-         delta2 = The maximum threshold for the variation of cosine of three-body angle *threebody* value = *on* or *off* (optional) on (default) = Compute both the three-body and two-body terms of the potential off = Compute both only the two-body terms of the potential
+         delta2 = The maximum threshold for the variation of cosine of three-body angle *threebody* value = *on* or *off* (optional) on (default) = Compute both the three-body and two-body terms of the potential off = Compute only the two-body term of the potential

 Examples